vladcc/Tetris-OS/README.md

 # Tetris-OS
 Tetris running on bare x86 hardware

-Hello and welcome to the future! (not really)
+Hello and welcome to the future!

 Tired of flashy windows?
 Try Tetris OS!